peachpiecompiler/peachpie-docs/docs/api/ref/phpvalue.md

 PHP is a loosely typed language.
 It specifies the value of a variable not to be restricted to a single type.
 This is referred to as type ambiguity, type dynamicity, or is also known as `mixed`.

 PeachPie defines struct `PhpValue` as the abstraction of PHP's `mixed`.
 This .NET type is used in case a type of value cannot be resolved in compile time.
-It applies to global variables in general, function parameters without a type hint, function return types without a type hint, class properties and local variables.
+It applies to global variables in general, function parameters without a type hint, function return types without a type hint, class properties, and local variables.

 ## Conversions